vmware-tanzu/community-edition/docs/designs/package-repositories-and-versioning.md

 * For simplicity, the version of the package should track the version of the bundled software.
 * Build metadata should be provided correctly.
-* Prerelease versions used when appripriately
+* Prerelease versions used when appripriate

 For example, lets consider the third build from VMware of a package with version 1.3.1 of cert-manager.
 The version string should look as such: